IRL2/nanover-server-py/paper/paper.md

 INCLUDE BRISTOL FUNDING

+PB would like to acknowledge the Royal Society Entrepreneur in Residence Scheme.

 LIST OF CONTRIBUTIONS MADE BY AUTHORS

 We would also like to thank all previous contributors to NanoVer: a full list of contributors can be found